act-rules/act-rules.github.io/pages/design/rule-template.md

   This rule checks ...

 success_criterion:
   - x.x.x # (Name of Success Criterion)

 test_aspects:
   -  # (e.g. HTTP Messages, DOM Tree, CSS Styling, Accessibility Tree, Language, etc.,)

 authors:
-- # (full names as found in /_data/contributors.yml@master - if not yet listed, please have authors added to the list)
+  -  # (full names as found in `contributors` property in  `package.json` - if not yet listed, please have authors added to the list)
 ---

 ## Test Procedure